will-rowe/registry-microservice/README.md

 The `-r` option supports `create`, `retrieve`, `update` and `delete`.

-To retrieve a partcipant from the registry:
+For example, to retrieve a partcipant from the registry:

 ```
 registry client -r retrieve REF-123